sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/hooks/interface.ISablierV2LockupRecipient.md

 Reacts to a withdrawal from a stream.

 _Sablier V2 invokes this function on the recipient after a withdrawal triggered by the sender or an approved operator.
-This function may revert, but the {SablierV2Lockup} contract will always ignore the revert._
+This function may revert, but the Sablier contract will always ignore the revert._

 ```solidity
 function onStreamWithdrawn(uint256 streamId, address caller, address to, uint128 amount) external;